 It’s worth talking through your options with an accountant to help you decide which method you should use to work out your running cost.
 This is especially important if your business is a limited company so you can decide whether you or the company should own the car.
 An accountant can help you choose an option that fits your own individual circumstances best, so you don’t end up paying extra tax.

-FreeAgent provide an award-winning online accounting system designed to meet the needs of contractors and freelancers.
+FreeAgent provides an award-winning online accounting system designed to meet the needs of contractors and freelancers.
 Simply click here for a free 30-day trial and 10% off for life.